-Spread 2 slices of rye bread lightly with Thousand Island dressing.
-Put a layer of sauerkraut over one slice, then top with a slice of corned beef then a slice of Swiss cheese.
+- Spread 2 slices of rye bread lightly with Thousand Island dressing.
+Place a layer of sauerkraut over one slice, then top with a slice of corned beef then a slice of Swiss cheese.
 Top with the second slice, dressing side down.

 - Butter outside of the Reuben sandwich lightly with soft butter or margarine and fry the sandwich on a griddle or grill, turning to brown both sides evenly.

 Tips and Variations

 - Open-faced Reuben - Omit the top slice of bread.
-Either toast the bottom bread slice first or assemble the sandwich and toast the bottom on a griddle.
-Place the assembled sandwich on a foil-lined baking pan and place it under the broiler (500° F) until the cheese is melted and bubbly.
+Either toast the bottom slice of bread first or assemble the sandwich and toast the bottom on a griddle.
+Place the assembled sandwich on a foil-lined baking pan and place it under the broiler (500 F) until the cheese is melted and bubbly.

 - Alternative Cheeses - Swiss is the traditional cheese for the sandwiches, but sliced or shredded Muenster, Havarti, or Gruyere may be substituted.